jsul255227/usaf-pt-calc/documentation/PROJECT_OVERVIEW.md

 - Modern, responsive layout with mobile/touch-friendly design.
 - All form fields grouped for minimal vertical scrolling.
 - Live result card updates instantly as user enters data.
-- Requirements for each component (min/max) shown live based on age/gender selection.
+- Requirements for each component (min/max) execpt run (max only)shown live based on age/gender selection.
 - HTML5 and JS validation for all fields, including time auto-formatting (mm:ss).
 - Error messages shown for invalid input or backend errors.